SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 sudo docker push <private-registry>/<path>/<image-name>:<tag>
 ```

+Note that additional steps may be required if using signed images.

 #### Using ImagePullSecrets for signed images

 An additional ImagePullSecret may be required if using signed images from a private Docker registry, e.g.: Harbor.